popular-parallel-programming/quad-ropes/Readme.md

 Two-dimensional array-like data structures are often used in declarative array programming.
 The overall idea is to allow for constant-time concatenation while retaining efficiency when compared to native 2D-arrays.
 Fast concatenation is important for immutable arrays as it allows a more complex gradual construction than a simple ```unfold```.

 Another positive property of immutable trees is that they are inherently parallel.
-At each node, we can spawn two or four tasks, which are handled by the .Net Thread-Parallel Library (TPL).
+At each node, we can spawn two or four tasks, which are handled by the .Net Task-Parallel Library (TPL).

 ## Runtime Overview ##